Black Cat Mystique: Why These Cats are So Cool

 black-cat_32672283632_o-copyPHOTO © Greater Good Charities

-• Crossing paths with a black cat is believed to be so lucky in Scotland and England that some people give black cats as wedding gifts, a promise of happiness for the couple.
+In Scotland and England, crossing paths with a black cat is such a good omen that black cats are often given as wedding gifts, symbolizing happiness for the new couple.